storesafe/cordova-sqlite-storage/README.md

 License for iOS version: MIT only

-This version branch contains the source code for the Android, iOS, and Windows "Universal" (8.1) versions.
-This version branch does not contain any libraries or source code from www.sqlite.org.
-This version branch uses the built-in sqlite libraries on Android and iOS.

 NOTE (TBD): no Circle CI or Travis CI working in this version branch.

 ## Status

+- This version does *NOT* support the WP8 platform.
+- TBD This version contains the following extra feature(s):
+  - ~~Pre-populated database support for Windows "Universal"~~
 - Windows "Universal" for Windows 8.0/8.1(+) and Windows Phone 8.1(+) version is in an alpha state:
   - Issue with UNICODE `\u0000` character (same as `\0`)
   - No background processing (for future consideration)